verificarlo/verificarlo/README.md

 For questions, feedbacks or discussions about Verificarlo you can use the [Discussions section](https://github.com/verificarlo/verificarlo/discussions) in our github project page.

 ## License
+This file is part of the Verificarlo project,
+under the Apache License v2.0 with LLVM Exceptions.
+SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception.
+See https://llvm.org/LICENSE.txt for license information.

 Copyright (c) 2019-2021
    Verificarlo Contributors